neldien/podcasts-list/README.md

 # Podcasts
-this is a list of podcasts i like to listen to! ...
+this is a list of podcasts i like to listen to!

-But growing up as a first generation immigrant, stories are the way we connect to our homeland and heritage. they're how we learn about our past, and we how we learn to relate to our extended families
+growing up as a first generation immigrant, stories are the way we connect to our homeland and heritage. they're how we learn about our past, and we how we learn to relate to our extended families.

+plus, growing up i was aw

 -----